ann-cooper/dev-slush-pile/content/notes/starting_the_blog.md

 Edit:

-The `pre-push.sh` didn't work how I thought it was meant to, so I changed it a little and created a pre-push hook at `.git/hooks/pre-push`
+The `pre-push.sh` didn't work how I thought it was meant to, so I changed it a little:

+- `pre-push.sh` to just `pre-push`
+- set as executable witn `chmod 766 .git/hooks/pre-push`